SnehanjanChatterjee/Weather-Dashboard/README.md

 <!-- Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build. -->

-Run `npm run ng build --output-path docs --base-href /Weather-Dashboard/`
+Run `ng build --output-path docs --base-href /Weather-Dashboard/` in Command Prompt to build the project.
+The build artifacts will be stored in the `docs/` directory.
+Use the `--prod` flag for a production build.

+When the build is complete, make a copy of docs/index.html and name it docs/404.html

 ## Running unit tests